ibm-cloud-docs/power-iaas/modifying-instance.md

 ### Changing the preferred processor compatibility mode
 {: #change-cpu-compatibility}

 In virtualization environments, a VSI can operate in different processor compatibility modes.
 These modes determine the Instruction Set Architecture (ISA) version that is used by the processor and the platform-level features that are available to the VSI.
-The Virtual server instance details page on the **Overview** tab displays the *Preferred* and *Effective* processor compatibility mode that is currently set for the VSI.
-Processor compatibility modes are defined as follows:
+The Virtual server instance details page on the **Overview** tab displays the preferred and effective processor compatibility mode that is currently set for the VSI.
+The following processor compatibility modes are displayed:

-- **Preferred processor compatibility mode**: The processor mode in which you want the VSI to operate.
+- **Preferred**: The processor mode in which you want the VSI to operate.
 By default, {{site.data.keyword.powerSys_notm}} sets the preferred processor compatibility mode to the highest mode that is supported by the targeted host type for the VSI.

-- **Effective processor compatibility mode**: The processor mode that is currently in use for the VSI.
-The physical host in which the VSI is running determines the effective processor compatibility mode.
+- **Effective**: The processor mode that is currently in use for the VSI.
+The physical host on which the VSI runs determines the effective processor compatibility mode.

 You cannot dynamically change the effective processor compatibility mode of a VSI.
 To change the effective processor compatibility mode, you must first change the preferred processor compatibility mode of the VSI, shut down the VSI, and restart the VSI.
 During VSI activation, the hypervisor attempts to set the effective processor compatibility mode to match the preferred mode that you have specified for the VSI.

-You must select a processor compatibility mode that is supported by the operating system in use.
-If you set a preferred processor compatibility mode that the operating system in the VSI does not support, the VSI fails to boot correctly and might enter the *Error* state.
-To resolve this issue, open a [support ticket](/docs/power-iaas?topic=power-iaas-getting-help-and-support){: external}.
+You must select the processor compatibility mode that the operating system that you use supports.
+If you set a preferred processor compatibility mode that the operating system in the VSI does not support, the VSI does not boot correctly and might enter the *Error* state.
+To resolve this issue, [open a support case](/docs/power-iaas?topic=power-iaas-getting-help-and-support).
 {: important}